gabebyczynski/gabebyczynski.github.io/_pages/cv.md

 Skills
 ======
-* Electroencephalography, Magnetoencephalography, (Functional) Magnetic Resonance Imaging
+* Electroencephalography, Magnetoencephalography
+* functional (fMRI), structural (DWI, DSI/DTI), and magnetic resonance (whole-brain MRS) imaging
 * Behaviour and Physiological Recording (GSR, Pupillometry, HRV)
-* Machine learning prediction for clinical outcomes
+* Machine learning prediction for clinical outcomes (Tinnitus, stroke)
 * Peripheral nerve stimulation, tES, TMS

 Contributions to the field
 ======
-* Reviewer for clinical and cognitive neuroscience journals inculding: Frontiers in Human Neuroscience
+* Ad hoc reviewer for clinical and cognitive neuroscience journals inculding: Frontiers in Human Neuroscience, Frontiers in Psychology, npj Science of Learning, Scientific Reports, Imagination Cognition and Personlity, Brain and Behaviour, Journal of Neuroengineering and Rehabilitation, Frontiers in Network Physiology.
+* Topic Coordinator for AI-Driven Models Transforming Perceptual Science: Self-Organizing Intelligence for Sensory Cognition in Frontiers in Neuroscience, Frontiers in Psychology.

 Committee roles and representation
 ======